-complications every year.^{1 2} Sub-Saharan Africa alone accounts for roughly two-thirds of global maternal deaths.1 Tanzania is among the countries with the highest maternal mortality rates in the world, with 398 maternal deaths per 100 000 live births.^{3 4}
+complications every year.
+Sub-Saharan Africa alone accounts for roughly twothirds of global maternal deaths.
+Tanzania is among the countries with the highest maternal mortality rates in the world, with 398 maternal deaths per 100 000 live births.

-Maternal near-miss (MNM) refers to a pregnant or delivered woman who nearly died but survived a complication during pregnancy, childbirth or within 42 days of termination of pregnancy.5 WHO proposes an 'MNM approach' to monitor and improve the quality of obstetric care, using a tool that classifies women according to several (potentially) life-threatening conditions.6 Five potentially life-threatening conditions are used as part of the inclusion criteria set: severe postpartum haemorrhage, severe preeclampsia, eclampsia, sepsis/severe systemic infection and ruptured uterus.7 improved.9 Women who have experienced an MNM can provide valuable information on clinical, but also other aspects of care, including communication.10 Analysing MNM cases is a useful approach for designing and monitoring strategies to improve the maternal care.
+Maternal near-miss (MNM) refers to a pregnant or delivered woman who nearly died but survived a complication during pregnancy, childbirth or within 42 days of termination of pregnancy.
+WHO proposes an 'MNM approach' to monitor and improve the quality of obstetric care, using a tool that classifies women according to several (potentially) life-threatening conditions.
+Five potentially life-threatening conditions are used as part of the inclusion criteria set: severe postpartum haemorrhage, severe pre-eclampsia, eclampsia, sepsis/severe systemic infection and ruptured uterus.

+The MNM concept is promoted, as women who survive life-threatening conditions have many common aspects with those who die of such difficulties.
+They can provide insights into which aspects of quality of care need to be improved.
+Women who have experienced an MNM can provide valuable information on clinical, but also other aspects of care, including communication.
+Analysing MNM cases is a useful approach for designing and monitoring strategies to improve the maternal care.
 Women who survive life-threatening conditions share many conditions with women who died.
-Learning from such more positive events has been suggested to provide important clues to improve the quality of maternal care.11 12
+Learning from such more positive events has been suggested to provide important clues to improve the quality of maternal care.

-The MNM concept is promoted, as women who survive life-threatening conditions have many common aspects with those who die of such difficulties.8 They can provide insights into which aspects of quality of care need to be